 Since coming into power, Dr Stepien pointed out, the conservative Law and Justice party immediately passed new bills to undermine the constitutional foundations of the Polish state as well as taking over public institutions and replacing people of influence with party representatives.

-Looking at the example of Hungary, Dr Oran Doyle, Head of the School of Law at Trinity, discussed what can be done to prevent such changes to the constitution which can significantly undermine democratic process.
+Looking at the example of Hungary, Dr Oran Doyle, Head of the School of Law at Trinity, discussed what can be done to prevent such changes to the constitution which can significantly undermine the democratic process.

 Since his party’s election in 2010 with 53% of the vote, Hungarian Prime Minister Victor Orbán has implemented a series of constitutional changes that have eroded the country’s democratic institutions.
 Looking further afield to India and Honduras, Dr Doyle showed how constitutional changes have also been used to further the interests of reigning politicians.